Why I Gave Away 1% of My Startup

 Corporate and personal philanthropy have always been important to me.
 Before founding Ada Diamonds, I was the founder of the Philanthropy Engineering Program at Palantir Technologies.
 In that role, I donated big data analysis software and forward deployed engineering resources to help data driven nonprofits better fulfill their missions.

-One my focus areas at Palantir, fighting modern day slavery, led me to start Ada Diamonds.
+One of my focus areas at Palantir, fighting modern day slavery, led me to start Ada Diamonds.
 Much to my dismay, there is still bonded and child labor involved in the cutting of diamonds into gemstones, as highlighted in this recent AP report:

 Many of the organizations Ada is supporting today are organizations that I had the pleasure of supporting while at Palantir.
 Here’s President Clinton discussing recovery efforts of Team Rubicon that we supported after Hurricane Sandy, and here’s the CEO of Direct Relief discussing how they use data analysis to improve lives around the world.